synaptics-astra/doc/quickstart/ai_demo.rst

       122      7.7136  American lobster, Northern lobster, Maine lobster, Homarus americanus

-To learn about other ai demos refer to :ref:`ai_demos`.
+To learn about other ai demos refer to :ref:`synap`.